A Frank-Wolfe-based primal heuristic for quadratic mixed-integer optimization

 It operates a branch-and-bound scheme, utilizing Frank-Wolfe (FW) methods~\cite{braun2022conditional} implemented in the FrankWolfe.jl library~\cite{besanccon2022frankwolfe,besancon2025improvedalgorithmsnovelapplications} to solve continuous subproblems.
-FW methods are projection-free first-order methods that only require oracle access to the objective function, its gradient and the feasible region.
-At iteration $t$, the classic FW algorithm, dubbed Vanilla Frank-Wolfe, calls the Linear Minimization Oracle (LMO) over the feasible region using the gradient of the current iterate $x_t$ as the objective function.
-The solution $v_t$ is used to generate the next descent direction $d_t = x_t - v_t$ and the iterate is updated as $x_{t+1} = x_t - \gamma_t d_t$ where $\gamma_t$ is the step-size.
-Thus, the iterate can be represented as a convex composition of the extreme points of the feasible region.
-The composition is referred to as the \emph{active set} in FW context.
+FW methods are projection-free first-order methods that only require oracle access to the objective function, its gradient, and the feasible region.
+At iteration $t$, the classic FW algorithm, dubbed Vanilla Frank-Wolfe, calls the Linear Minimization Oracle (LMO) over the feasible region using the gradient of the current iterate $x^t$ as the objective function.
+The solution $v^t$ is used to generate the next descent direction $d^t = x^t - v^t$, and the iterate is updated as $x^{t+1} = x^t + \gamma^t d^t$ where $\gamma^t$ is the step size.
+Thus, the iterate can be represented as a convex combination of the extreme points of the feasible region.
+This combination is referred to as the \emph{active set} in the FW context.
 Many FW variants explicitly use the active set to make progress.
-The default variant used in Boscia, and in our set-up, is the Blended Pairwise Conditional Gradient (BPCG) method~\cite{TTP2021}.
-For the step-size rule, we use the secant line-search step-size rule~\cite{HBMP2025}, which is particularly efficient in the context of quadratic problems.
+The Corrective Frank-Wolfe (CFW) algorithm~\cite{halbey2025efficient} shown in Algorithms~\ref{alg:cfw} and~\ref{alg:corrective-step} presents a framework for all active set based variants of FW.